-Credit concerns in the capital markets have significantly reduced our ability to liquidate auction-rate securities that we classify as available-for-sale securities on our balance sheet.
-The liquidity of the securities has been negatively impacted by the uncertainty in the credit markets and the exposure of these securities to the financial condition of bond insurance companies.
-In February and March 2008, all the auction-rate securities we held failed to sell at auction due to an insufficient number of bidders.
-We reviewed the value of these securities for impairment as of March 31, 2008, and concluded that these securities were temporarily impaired, and recorded an unrealized loss of \$50,000 net of income tax effects.
-In future periods, the estimated fair value of our auction-rate securities could decline further based on market conditions, which could result in additional impairment.
+Credit concerns in the capital markets have significantly reduced our ability to liquidate auction-rate securities that we classify as non-current investment securities on our balance sheet.
+The liquidity of the securities has been reduced by the uncertainty in the credit markets and the exposure of these securities to the financial condition of bond insurance companies.
+All auction-rate securities we hold have been failing to sell at auction since February 2008 due to an insufficient number of bidders.
+We reviewed the value of these securities for impairment as of March 31, 2009, concluded that these securities were temporarily impaired, and have recorded an unrealized loss of \$282,000 as a component of accumulated other comprehensive income.
+In future periods, the estimated fair value of our auction-rate securities could decline further based on market conditions, which could result in additional impairment and could result in the need to classify such impairment as other than temporary, this resulting in a change to operations.